 Program Leader

-The Leadership and Organisational Improvement Program is led by Susan Johnston.
+The Leadership and Organisational Improvement Program is led by Professor Susan Johnston.
 Susan has extensive experience at Board and senior executive level in the mining, oil and gas, construction and health sectors and has published on leadership, safety and health, and legislative frameworks.

 Susan Johnston, along with Professor Alex Haslam and Professor Jolanda Jetten, discuss how High Reliability Organisations work in practice in the Resources Safety and Health Matters series.